secureCodeBox/documentation/docs/how-tos/autodiscovery.md

 If a pod consists of multiple containers, the above described logic will be applied to each container individually.

 #### Service Autodiscovery
-The service autodiscovery will create a scheduled scan with the given parameters (see configuration options below) for each kubernetetes service it detects.
+The service autodiscovery will create a scheduled scan with the given parameters (see [readme](https://github.com/secureCodeBox/secureCodeBox/blob/main/auto-discovery/kubernetes/README.md) for config options) for each kubernetetes service it detects.
 The service autodiscovery is enabled by default but can be disabled manually.

 The service autodiscovery will ignore services where the underlying pods do not serve http(s).
 It checks for open ports `80, 443, 3000, 5000, 8000, 8443, 8080`.
 It is also sufficient to name the ports `http` or `https` when a different port is used than the ports specified above.